CCI-MOC/esi-leap/README.md

 ### Create the esi-leap Database

 The esi-leap service requires a database to store its information.
-To set this up using the MySQL databse used by other OpenStack services, run the following, replacing
+To set this up using the MySQL database used by other OpenStack services, run the following, replacing
 \<PASSWORD\> with a suitable password and \<DATABASE\_IP\> with the IP address of your MySQL database (if you're not sure, use localhost or 127.0.0.1).